-Although we did not have any customer that represented 10% or more of our net service revenue during the year ended December 31, 2016, we derive a significant portion of our revenues from a limited number of large customers.
-For the Successor year ended December 31, 2016, we derived 37.0% and 6.0% of our net service revenue from our top 10 customers and our largest customer, respectively.
-For more information about our largest customer, see "Item 13.
-Certain Relationships and Related Transactions, and Director Independence" of Part III of this Annual Report on Form 10-K and Note 14 "Related Party Transactions" to our consolidated financial statements included in Item 8 of Part II of this Annual Report on Form 10-K. In addition, approximately 42.8% and 7.3% of our backlog, as of December 31, 2016, was concentrated among our top 10 customers and our largest customer by backlog concentration, respectively.
-Moreover, 2.4% of our backlog, as of December 31, 2016, was concentrated with our largest customer by net service revenue.
+Although we did not have any customer that represented 10% or more of our net service revenue during the year ended December 31, 2017, we derive a significant portion of our revenues from a limited number of large customers.
+For the year ended December 31, 2017, we derived 32.2% and 5.3% of our net service revenue from our top 10 customers and our largest customer, respectively.
+In addition, approximately 45.5% and 6.3% of our backlog, as of December 31, 2017, was concentrated among our top 10 customers and our largest customer by backlog concentration, respectively.
+Moreover, 6.3% of our backlog, as of December 31, 2017, was concentrated with our largest customer by net service revenue.
 If any large customer decreases or terminates its relationship with us, our business, financial condition, results of operations or cash flows could be materially adversely affected.
 Also, consolidation in our actual or potential customer base results in increased competition for important market segments and fewer available customer accounts.